NathanRVance/clic/README.md

     * Hybrid: execute the `install` script on the physical headnode:
       `./install --namescheme NAME`
-      where NAME is the hostname of the GCE instance.
+      where NAME is the name of the GCE instance (not necessarily the headnode).

 3. Use sbatch to submit jobs.
 It takes about 2 minutes for CLIC to create cloud instances to handle jobs.